swiftly-solution/documentation/src/docs/scripting/events/gameevents/onsurvivalnorespawnswarning.md

 ---

 # OnSurvivalNoRespawnsWarning
-This event is triggered when survival_no_respawns_warning is triggered
+This event is triggered when survival_no_respawns_warning is triggered.
 ::: tabs
 @tab Lua
 ```lua